RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 Unless we can figure out how to [rewrite the laws of physics](http://en.wikipedia.org/wiki/Montgomery_Scott), the next advances in computing performance will come from making processors work together without stepping on each other's toes.

-###Conclusion

 ###The Klein Family
-CocoaConf is run by Dave and Debbie Klein and their 14 children.
+2014 marks CocoaConf's third year in the Chicago area.
+The conference is run by Dave and Debbie Klein and their 14 children.
 [About The Family Behind CocoaConf](http://cocoaconf.com/family) gives details.

 Thank you, Klein family, for another great CocoaConf!